microsoft/call-center-ai/README.md

 Steps to deploy:

-1. Create an Azure Communication Services resource with a phone number
+1. Create an Communication Services resource with a phone number
 2. Create a local `config.yaml` file (be sure to use the phone number previously created)
-3. Connect to Azure (for example `az login`)
+3. Connect to (for example `az login`)
 4. Run deployment with `make deploy name=my-instance`
 5. Wait for the deployment to finish
 6. Get the logs with `make logs name=my-instance`